 The experience was interesting, passionate, emotional, and even a little disturbing at times, and I highly recommend you to visit.

 As soon as we stepped outside, a beautiful sunset fading from pink to lavender dominated our view.
 What a perfect ending to our first of three days in Stockholm!

 But wait, it wasn’t over just yet.
 It was dinnertime.
 My favorite time (other than lunchtime).

 To finish off Day One, we figured we should grab a traditional Swedish dinner in Gamla Stan.

-We stumbled upon a restaurant with a traditional-looking menu, called Torget, and sat down.
+We stumbled upon a small restaurant with a traditional-looking menu, and and sat down.

 First, we started with a bottle of red wine!
-Then, we ordered the Jerusalem artichoke soup with hints of truffles and rosemary, followed by our entrees of Swedish meatballs with creamy gravy, mashed potatoes, ligonberries, and sweet-picked cucumbers.
+Then, we ordered the Jerusalem artichoke soup with hints of truffles and rosemary, followed by our entrees of Swedish meatballs with creamy gravy, mashed potatoes, lingonberries, and sweet-pickled cucumbers.
 Overall, this meal was superb.

 This meal set the standard for the rest of the food during our three days in Stockholm, and we were never disappointed.
 After eating those meatballs, I couldn’t wait to eat more meatballs.

 At this point, I knew for sure that I loved Stockholm.